ajaviaad/neuroweave/README.md

 This model is a heavily modified derivative of Mistral-7B.
 It introduces a novel AutoMixedActivation mechanism and customized transformer behavior with proven architectural and gradient-level differences.
 While based on open-source foundations, the resulting model behavior, weights, and activation logic reflect a distinct innovation.

 Neuroweave is no longer distributing the original Mistral weights.
 The model incorporates architectural modifications and altered activations, resulting in derivative weights generated through modified computation.
 As a result, Neuroweave weights are no longer bitwise identical to those of Mistral.

+## Attribution

+This model is based on [Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1), which is licensed under the Apache License 2.0.

+Modifications have been made, including the integration of a proprietary activation mechanism ("AutoMixedActivation").
+These modifications are not part of the original Mistral release and are the intellectual property of the author.